Most people have heard of Post-Traumatic Stress Disorder or PTSD, but many do not know all that it entails.

 - A heightened or overactive startle response, such as jumping when someone touches you or after hearing an unexpected noise

-- Lack of enjoyment out of everyday activities and favorite pastimes
+- Lack of enjoyment of everyday activities and favorite pastimes

 - Irritability, changes in mood, and aggression

-Unlike some injuries that will be readily apparent at the scene of the accident, PTSD may not make itself known right away.
-Sometimes it may take weeks or months to appear, or may not appear until a particular trigger occurs or even until the anniversary of the accident.
+Unlike some injuries that will be readily apparent at the scene of the accident, PTSD from car accidents may not make itself known right away.
+Sometimes it may take weeks or months to appear or may not appear until a particular trigger occurs or even until the anniversary of the accident.

 Resources for PTSD

 The risks of suicide, substance abuse, and self-harm are higher in individuals suffering from PTSD than in others.
-If you suspect you are experiencing PTSD after a car accident, please speak to your healthcare provider as soon as possible.
+If you suspect you are experiencing PTSD after a car accident in Indiana, please speak to your healthcare provider as soon as possible.
 You are not alone in your suffering and you deserve help without shame.

 If you are in need of immediate help, please call the National Suicide Prevention Lifeline at 1-800-273-8255.